Jenkins takes oath in historic ceremony

-Burney Jenkins was sworn in Sunday as Georgetown’s first Black mayor, although he will not officially take office until Jan.
+It will be 11 days before he becomes mayor, but on Sunday Burney Jenkins was sworn in as Georgetown’s first Black mayor.

+Elected city officials must be sworn in prior to taking office, although the law does not set a specific time table.
+Because of its historic significance and the approaching holidays, Jenkins’ transition team chose to hold a ceremony two weeks before Jenkins officially becomes mayor on Jan.
 1, 2023.

 The historic ceremony was witnessed by almost 200 friends and supporters, which was held on the Georgetown College campus and hosted by President Dr. Rosemary Allen.
 Jenkins is a Georgetown College graduate.